 UNL spokeswoman Leslie Reed said the university believes the shots are a good idea but it won't mandate them.

 Several private schools, including Hastings College and Midland University, hosted vaccine clinics on their campuses Wednesday to make it easier for students to get their shots.

 KTIV's COVID-19 Resources

-- You can find the latest COVID-19 stories from KTIV here.
+- You can find the latest COVID-19 news from KTIV here.

-- Check out the links below for the latest COVID-19 vaccine guidance from the CDC and state health departments.
+- Follow the links below for the latest information from Iowa, Nebraska and South Dakota's state health departments.